 5. Integrated sensor system to optimise fresh air intake

-This system utilises integrated sensors to optimise the building’s intake of fresh air based on the level of indoor activity being carried out.
-The system, with machine-learning capability, is test-bedded on one floor in Keppel Bay Tower, and has resulted in over 10% reduction in air-conditioning energy usage, better thermal comfort and a more pleasant indoor environment for building occupants.
+This system utilises integrated sensors to optimise the building’s intake of fresh air according to indoor activities.
+The system, with machine-learning capability, is test-bedded on one floor in Keppel Bay Tower and has resulted in over 10% reduction in air-conditioning energy usage, better thermal comfort and a more pleasant indoor environment for building occupants.